Why the plum pudding is a piece of living history

 Cakes are generally cooked in an oven – something only the wealthy could afford back in the day – but Christmas pudding is boiled, a method pretty much anyone could do.

-Thankfully, we have moved on from boiling it in a sheep’s stomach, making it more of a haggis, a development that also undoubtedly advancing its long popularity.
+Thankfully, we have moved on from boiling it in a sheep’s stomach, making it more of a haggis, a development also undoubtedly advancing its long popularity.

 Heavy metal